 Whatever the reason, you might have had at least one encounter with clothing waistbands that made you think: could I change my belly shape and size?

 Laughter is the best accessory!
 These women prove that confidence comes in all shapes.
-Embrace your unique belly type with SIMPLE’s intermittent fasting picks, and let that inner confidence shine.
+Embrace your unique belly type with Simple’s intermittent fasting picks, and let that inner confidence shine.

 And, if you’ve been practicing (or interested in) intermittent fasting — alternating periods of eating with periods of abstaining from food — you might also have wondered: is there some kind of intermittent fasting that might be right for my belly type?